DaniilsFirgers/dev-quest/devops/docker/overview.md

 _Safely edit config in the volume_

-- If you want to change the config **in the named volume**, do it through a temproray container that mounts the volume as **writable**:
+- If you want to change the config **in the named volume**, do it through a temporary container that mounts the volume as **writable**:

 ```
 docker run --rm -it \